Building A First Aid Kit Perfect for Camping and Travel

 Hydrocortizone Cream: A steroid cream that helps alleviate inflammation and itchy rashes.

-Of course with me being an Optometry student I had to write a section about your ocular health on an adventure, hard to enjoy the views without healthy eyes!
+Of course with me being an Optometrist I had to write a section about your ocular health on an adventure, hard to enjoy the views without healthy eyes!

 Glasses: While this may seem like a no-brainer to those who wear glasses all the time, there is a good majority of people who only wear contact lenses.
 Having a backup pair of glasses in a sturdy case can be a lifesaver if you lose your contact lenses, break your full-time spectacles, or heaven forbid get lost for an extended amount of time.